swift2931/cleanarchitecturesucks/README.md

 The main reason is Swift.
 Extension and value type should completely change the way you structure your code, among other Swift features.

-## Try it
+## Function-oriented POP
 I archived my Medium posts in /posts.
 Here is [the list](https://swift2931.github.io/cleanarchitecturesucks/posts/index.html).

-Note that some links may be broken since I got banned.
+Note that code snippets lost formatting, and some links may be broken since they are not hosted as intented.

-It's safe to say at this point, almost a decade after Swift is born, I have some unique takes on usage of Swift that you won't find it anywhere else.
+Over the course of a couple years, there's a new pattern emerging.
+You can actually see the evolution if you read the posts.

+I'm going to coin the term first, elaborate more if I can find a platform where I can speak more freely.